Idolatry is allowing anything to come between us and God.

-Today Constance takes a look at images, however images of gods are only representations.
-Those with idols do not worship these images, instead they worship the being that the image represents; and although they may think they are worshipping Mary etc; they are still worshipping false gods and placing them above keeping the word of the true God, and that is the issue; placing anyone or anything above the whole word of God!
+Today we take a look at images, however images of gods are only representations.
+Those with idols do not worship these images, instead they worship the being that the image represents; and although they may think they are worshiping Mary etc; they are still worshiping false gods and placing them above keeping the word of the true God, and that is the issue; placing anyone or anything above the whole word of God!

 For us to love some man or corporate entity so much that we accept their word without questioning it by the word of God, is no different than following any other idol or false teacher.

 Only those who faithfully follow the Lamb of God and keep the whole word of God inspired by Christ; will have a part in the resurrection to spirit and a part in the collective bride of Christ!

 It is past time that we put aside our idols of men and corporate entities and immerse ourselves is seeking our God with all our hearts!

 Galatians 5:19-21 Works of the Flesh ~ Idolatry

 This week in our series of studies on the “works of the flesh” we look at idolatry.

 Galatians 5:19 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, 5:20 Idolatry,witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, 5:21 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 These verses tell us that if we are operating in the works of the flesh, certain things will become manifest, one of which is idolatry.
 So much can be said about this one word; the Bible is full of warnings against the practice of idolatry.